What is Chiropractic?

 How can the same chiropractic adjustment which effectively alleviates back pain also optimize health?
 The answer can be found by looking into the relationship between the spine and the nerve system.

-As you may already know, the nerve system is the master controller of all living cells, tissues, and organs; orchestrating and coordinating all cellular functions.
+As you may already know, the nerve system is the master controller of all living cells, tissues, muscles, glands, and organs; orchestrating and coordinating all cellular functions.
 The spinal column encases the nerve system (spinal cord and nerve roots) and is responsible for its protection.

 Because of this intimate relationship, biomechanical and structural problems in the spinal column can irritate parts of the nerve system.
 This irritation can result from noxious inflammatory biochemicals released during tissue injury or may result from direct mechanical pressure.
 In either case, the functioning of the nerve system is negatively influenced as is the functioning of the cells, tissues, and organs which are supplied by the affected nerve(s).
 The resulting ailment(s) depends on the cells, tissues, and organs affected as well as the extent of nerve system compromise.